REPAIR | MAINTENANCE | SERVICE

 Vibration during acceleration

 Another sign that your CV joint is faulty is when you notice that the steering wheel is vibrating or shaking heavily when accelerating.
 When this happens, it is advisable to reduce speed or pull over to avoid the possibility of causing an accident.
-You should go ahead and call Marietta CV Joint Repair experts Guardian Transmissions to check on the problem and advise you accordingly.
+You should go ahead and call Marietta CV Joint Repair experts Guardian Transmission Repair to check on the problem and advise you accordingly.